AILANG Examples

 -

-declares the function performs I/O -
+!: IOdeclares the function performs I/O -

-is imported fromstd/io
+printlnis imported fromstd/io -

-grants I/O capability at runtime
+--caps IOgrants I/O capability at runtime

 Recursion & Pure Functions